Error-331/code_tests/docs/bible/links.md

 Even in Disappointment - February 22 (True worship is found in honesty, acceptance, and surrender; Let's give God all the realities of our present sufferings and invite him to meet us in the middle of it);

 Our Cornerstone - February 23 (While we are prone to putting people on pedestals, Christ is the only one who belongs there);

+Anchor of Hope - February 24 (Hebrews 6:19; Jesus, you are my anchor and hope, and my life is tethered to you);